CDS 100 5 credits

 Survey of Chemical Dependency

-Overview of historical and current definitions of chemical dependency and abuse.
-The effects of abuse on behavior, health, youth, family, special populations and society.
+Overview of historical and current definitions of substance use disorders.
+The effects of use on behavior, health, youth, family, special populations and society.
 Focus on the nature of addictions, causality, progression, assessment, scope, intervention, treatment and prevention.

 CDS 101 5 credits